depthdev/artboardjs/README.md

 `saved` Returns an array of the user-defined named artboards

+`settings` Returns an object with the current settings (most useful for the UI after an undo/redo)

 `size` Returns the size of the current artboard in bytes in it's saved format (which is somewhat larger than the JavaScript multi-dimensional array in memory)

 `stop` Stops the current animation playback

-`undo` Undoes a moves and returns the current state
+`undo` Undoes a move (use the settings method to get the adjusted settings)

 See the [demo](http://codepen.io/depthdev/pen/XpxKPx) for example API usage.